Indyandie/learning-rust/easiest-rust/docs/08-structs.md

 ## Tuple Struct

-Also known as unnamed structs.
-To define tuple struct only the types are required.
+Also known as _unnamed structs_.
+To define a _tuple struct_ only the types are required.

 ```rust
 struct CoolColors (String, u8, u8, u8);